 Barnsley Council is insured by Maven Public Sector – Policy No: P22CASLFG00207

 Ministry of Justice Portal Reference – C00498

-If you've suffered personal injury, or your property's been damaged and consider it to be ours or Berneslai Homes' negligence, you can submit an insurance claim to us.
+- your property's been damaged and you consider it to be ours or Berneslai Homes' negligence.

 Even though an incident may have happened, it doesn't mean that we're liable (lawfully responsible).
 If we feel that we've not been negligent, we'll defend the claim.

 You have the right to make a claim for compensation.
 This doesn't mean you have an automatic entitlement to be compensated.

 Please read the details in each of the following sections before you fill in our online claim form below.

 What we can't be held responsible for

 Neither Barnsley Council nor Berneslai Homes can be held responsible for:

 - unavoidable damage resulting from a service we have a duty to carry out.
 For instance damage to decorations or floor coverings when we're installing heating systems or any other planned maintenance or refurbishment work.